pmunts/arm-mcu/arduino/README.md

 # Arduino Framework for ARM MCU Platforms

+Unless you use *only* **Arduino IDE 2**, you will need to use whatever command line shell your development computer operating system has to make use of this framework. macOS and Linux computers (including [Linux On ChromeOS *aka*Crostini](https://chromeos.dev/en/linux) containers) always have one or more command line shells, named something like `Terminal` or `Console`.

-In order to use this framework, you will need to clone the [arm-mcu](https://github.com/pmunts/arm-mcu) `git` repository with the following command:
+In order to use this framework, you will first need to clone the [arm-mcu](https://github.com/pmunts/arm-mcu) `git` repository with the following command: